Tysennn/Tysennn/README.md

 ---

-## <div align = "center"> About Me
+## About Me

-<div align = "center"> Currently a Computer Science Student that always wanted to learn new things for developing websites and application! </div>
+Currently a Computer Science Student that always wanted to learn new things for developing websites and application! </div>

 ---